 SCAA adheres to the definitions set forth in the Canadian Council of Archives (CCA) Constitutions and Bylaws when determining institutional membership.

 The Council offers workshops and other educational programs and an Archival Advisory Service providing advice and assistance to archives; and maintains the Saskatchewan Archival Information Network, a network of information about archival holdings in Saskatchewan, including virtual exhibits, descriptions of archival collections, and a photo database.

-Save the date of June 23 to attend the SCAA AGM at the Swift Current Museum: Artefactual, the AtoM creators, will also be presenting on the digital records management software Archivematica.
-Watch the AGM webpage for further details.
+The SCAA's 2017 AGM will be at the Swift Current Museum on June 23: Artefactual, the AtoM creators, will also be presenting a webinar on the digital records management software Archivematica.
+See the AGM webpage for further details.

-Workshop by Canadian Conservation Institute (CCI) on "Handling Photo Material" to be held in Humboldt in September.
-As some noticed already SCAA has been added to the CCI's workshop calendar.
-Watch the Workshops webpage for further details.
+Workshop by Canadian Conservation Institute (CCI) on "Handling Photo Material" to be held in Humboldt on September 19-20.
+The SCAA has been added to the CCI's workshop calendar.
+Watch the Workshops webpage for further details about how to register.

 Archival Records/Primary Sources